Gardens by the Bay

-The Gardens by the Bay is a nature park spanning 105 ha in the Central Region of Singapore, adjacent to the Marina Reservoir.
-The park consists of three waterfront gardens: Bay South Garden (in Marina South), Bay East Garden (in Marina East) and Bay Central Garden (in Downtown Core and Kallang).
+The Gardens by the Bay (GBTB) is an urban park spanning 105 ha in the Central Region of Singapore, adjacent to the Marina Reservoir.
+The park consists of three waterfront gardens: Bay South Garden in Marina South, Bay East Garden with the Founders' Memorial in Marina East and Bay Central Garden in the Downtown Core and Kallang.
 The largest of the gardens is the Bay South Garden at 54 ha designed by Grant Associates.
 Its Flower Dome is the largest glass greenhouse in the world.

 Gardens by the Bay was part of the nation's plans to transform its "Garden City" to a "City in a Garden", with the aim of raising the quality of life by enhancing greenery and flora in the city.
-First announced by Prime Minister Lee Hsien Loong at Singapore's National Day Rally in 2005, Gardens by the Bay was intended to be Singapore's premier urban outdoor recreation space and a national icon.
+First announced by Prime Minister Lee Hsien Loong at Singapore's National Day Rally in 2005, Gardens by the Bay was intended to be Singapore's premier urban outdoor recreation space and one of the country's national icons.

-Being a popular tourist attraction in Singapore, the park received 6.4 million visitors in 2014, while topping its 20 millionth visitor mark in November 2015 and over 50 million in 2018.
+A popular tourist attraction in Singapore, the park had 6.4 million visitors in 2014, and had had 20 million by November 2015 and over 50 million by 2018.
+In 2024, TripAdvisor's Traveler's Choice Awards Best Of The Best ranked it the eighth-best attraction in the world and the best in Asia.

 Bay Central Garden

-Bay Central Garden will act as a link between Bay South and Bay East Gardens.
+Bay Central Garden acts as a link between Bay South and Bay East Gardens.
 It stands at 15 ha with a 3 km waterfront promenade that allows for scenic walks stretching from the city centre to the east of Singapore.

 Bay East Garden

-Bay East Garden is 32 ha in size and it has a 2 km promenade frontage bordering the Marina Reservoir.
+Bay East Garden is 32 ha in size and has a 2 km promenade frontage bordering the Marina Reservoir.
 An interim park was developed at Bay East Garden in support of the 2010 Summer Youth Olympics.
 The first phase of the garden was opened to the public in October 2011, allowing alternative access to the Marina Barrage.

 It is designed as a series of large tropical leaf-shaped gardens, each with its own specific landscaping design, character and theme.
 There will be five water inlets aligned with the prevailing wind direction, maximizing and extending the shoreline while allowing wind and water to penetrate the site to help cool areas of activity around them.

 Bay East Garden provides visitors with an unobstructed view of the city skyline.
 Upcoming developments of Bay East Garden will be based on the theme of water.

 In 2018, Bay East Garden was designated as the future site of the Founders' Memorial.